KC7-Foundation/kc7_data/Sunlands/README.md

 **The attackers have gotten a head start, so let's not waste any more time... let's get to work!**

-You can find all the links you need here: [kc7cyber.com/Sunlands Aeronautics and Space Administration (SASA)](http://kc7cyber.com/modules/SASA)
+You can find all the links you need here: [http://scoreboard.kc7cyber.com/modules/SASA](http://scoreboard.kc7cyber.com/modules/SASA)

 #### Getting Set Up in Azure Data Explorer (ADX)